 What is an amber/oriental fragrance?

 When the summer months draw to a close and the cold weather begins to settle in, oriental or amber scents tend to be perfect fall and winter colognes.
-“Amber” fragrances, also referred to as “oriental” fragrances, blend sensuality and warmth to deliver intoxicating colognes.
-Even though this is a pretty large and varied fragrance class, all ambers have an aura that’s unmistakable.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!